 For me, such an excursion into the countryside was still a mere expedient in my search for the music of ancient times; as yet I was absurdly oblivious to the living conditions of peasants there.

-My photos are a bit crap, and my fieldnotes were quite free of the social enquiry that I later adopted; but my audio recordings aren’t bad, considering.
-And Li Shigen was wonderful, patiently guiding me in my faltering studies.
-Back in Beijing, I devoured the hefty series of mimeographed volumes that he gave me.
+My photos are underwhelming, and my fieldnotes were quite free of the ethnographic approach that I later adopted; but my audio recordings aren’t bad, considering, and Li Shigen was wonderful, patiently guiding me in my faltering studies.
+Ha gave me a hefty series of mimeographed volumes that I devoured back in Beijing and London.

 (My house is packed to the rafters with precious early mimeographs like this—they have a very different feel to later published versions; for reflections, click here.)